kaltura/Tags-Editor/README.md

 * reloadEntries.php - Displays the current page of entries
 * reloadRemoveTagsSelect.php - Displays an up to date multiple select to delete tags
 * removeTags.php - Deletes any tags requested from the tag cache and removes them from entries
-* tagCaching.txt - Where the array of tags is stored for efficient loading
 * updateEntry.php - Updates an entry whenever tags are added or removed

 Folders